 The costume that Magneto wears is actually a type of armor that he has created through the use of his magnetic powers.
 The costume is an amalgam of various lightweight, but highly durable, metallic alloys that further protects him from many forms of physical injury.

 After losing most of his power due to exposure to the Phoenix Force, Magneto has resorted to donning a new outfit, including a utility belt.
 He has shown to keep small, metallic objects, such as nails, in his pouches to use as weapons.
+In times of being out of his suit, Magneto carries knives and bullets on his person.

 Age of Apocalypse (Earth-295)